LeeRenJie/100-days-of-code-in-python/README.md

 # 100-days-of-code-in-python
 Udemy Angela Yu's course that has 100 projects for students to make each day with classes with duration of 1~2 hours each day.<br>
 This repository will store all the related projects.
-If you are intrested in any code files, please run the code in an IDE for python.<hr>
+If you are intrested in any code files, please run the code in an IDE for python, although i recommend running it in replit as some modules are imported based on the website.<hr>

 Below is my summary of what I've learned everyday and the link to fork the project in Repl.it(Online IDE):